jeftegoes/AwsOverview/README.md

 [AWS Cloud Development Kit](AWS%20Cloud%20Development%20Kit.md)

-## 10.3.
-Developer problems on AWS

-- Managing infrastructure.
-- Deploying Code.
-- Configuring all the databases, load balancers, etc.
-- Scaling concerns.
-- Most web apps have the same architecture (ALB + ASG).
-- All the developers want is for their code to run!
-- Possibly, consistently across different applications and environments.

 ## 10.4.
 AWS Elastic Beanstalk Overview

 - **Elastic Beanstalk is a Platform as a Service (PaaS).**